Labor market of Japan: Workers' changing attitudes

-The success of corporations in Japan is attributable to the remarkable motivation of its workers.
-Also behind this corporate prosperity is the workers' strong sense of loyalty to and identification with their employers.
-While many theories have evolved to explain the extraordinary attitude of Japanese workers, perhaps the most noteworthy is that of personnel management.
+The success of corporations in Japan has been attributed to the remarkable motivation of its workers, as well as their strong sense of loyalty to and identification with their employers.
+While many theories have evolved to explain the attitudes of Japanese workers, perhaps the most noteworthy is that of personnel management.
 This view holds that loyalty to the company has developed as a result of job security and a wage system in which those with the greatest seniority reap the highest rewards.
 Such corporate structure presumably fostered not only a determined interest in the company but also a low percentage of workers who changed jobs.

 During the postwar economic reconstruction, the backbone of the labor force was, of course, made up of people born before World War II.
 These people grew up in a Japan that was still largely an agriculturally based economy and had little material wealth.
 Moreover, they had suffered the hardships of war and had accepted hard work as a part of their lives.
 In the late twentieth century, these people were being replaced by generations born after the war, and there were indications that the newcomers had different attitudes toward work.
 Postwar generations were accustomed to prosperity and were also better educated than their elders.

 As might be expected, these socioeconomic changes have affected workers' attitudes.
 Prior to World War II, surveys indicated that the aspect of life regarded as most worthwhile was work.
 During the 1980s, the percentage of people who felt this way was declining.
 Workers' identification with their employers was weakening as well.
 A survey by the Management and Coordination Agency revealed that a record 2.7 million workers changed jobs in the one-year period beginning October 1, 1986, and the ratio of those who switched jobs to the total labor force matched the previous high recorded in 1974 (one year after the first oil crisis).
 This survey also showed that the percentage of workers indicating an interest in changing jobs increased from 4.5 percent in 1971 to 9.9 percent in 1987.

 Another indication of changing worker attitudes is the number of people meeting with corporate scouts to discuss the possibility of switching jobs.
 Corporations' treatment of older workers also affects attitudes: there are fewer positions for older workers, and many find themselves without the rewards that their predecessors had enjoyed.